Love Bugs - Get a Room! How to Clean Love Bugs From Your Car.

 It seems that they originated in Central America, and have been migrating north for decades until they eventually spread throughout Florida's ideal Tropical climate and landscape.

-The bad thing is that Love Bugs are no longer isolated to Florida, but are now found in the southern reaches of Georgia, and Louisiana.
+The bad thing for the rest of you who might be laughing at my delima, is that Love Bugs are no longer isolated to Florida, because they are now found in the southern reaches of Georgia, and Louisiana.
 And they are continuing to spread.

 Love Bugs actually live in the ground, preferring a loamy soil covered in rotting wood fragments.